Multi-Scale Node Embeddings for Graph Modeling and Generation: Methodology

-In the previous sections, we highlighted that one \textit{phenomenon} could be studied at different resolutions.
-In particular, since every adjacency matrix $ \mathbf{A}^{(\ell)}$ is binary and undirected, every edge $ (i_\ell,j_\ell)$ could be seen as a Bernoulli random variable.
-Since the theory is valid for every scale, we will remove the dependence on the level $ \ell$ on each quantity, e.g. $ a_{ij} := a^{(\ell)}_{i_\ell j_\ell}$ (see \autoref{sec:Graph_Renormalization}).
-Hence, for every resolution the adjacency entries are
+In the previous sections, we emphasized that a single \textit{phenomenon} can be analyzed at multiple levels of resolutions.
+More precisely, since every adjacency matrix $ \mathbf{A}^{(\ell)}$ is binary and undirected, each edge $ (i_\ell,j_\ell)$ can be modeled as a Bernoulli random variable.